Amid George Floyd protests, US companies stand up for racial injustice | DW | 04.06.2020

 However, some attempts to show solidarity have fallen flat.
 Louis Vuitton artistic director Virgil Abloh was widely criticized on social media for his response to the looting of shops in Chicago and Los Angeles that has accompanied some of the protests, and for only donating $50 (about €46) toward protesters' legal expenses.
 He later apologized on Twitter.

 Melillo said department store chain Nordstrom, which has been the target of extensive looting, also hadn't struck the right tone.
-"Nordstrom put out a vague message in which they said, 'We are continuing having conversations about racial injustice'," she said.
+"Nordstrom put out a vague message in which they said, 'We continue to have conversations about these important topics'," she said.
 "Where is the action message, the will to change something?"

 Melillo said people were sick of talk without change, and that companies that wanted to make a difference really had to follow up on their words with action.